What Does 144Hz Mean?

 What is this, you may ask?

-Let’s start at the beginning; fortunately, the term is not that complex.
+Let’s start at the beginning; fortunately, the term is not complex.
 A refresh rate is simply the number of times a display refreshes the image it shows per second.

 You can imagine this by comparing it to the frame rate in films or games.